Skip to Main Content Skip to left navigation

 Tell us about your music and how you are seeking to grow as an artist

 Why is this program important to you right now?
 Please consider the different opportunities the program is offering (e.g. apprenticeship, mentoring and being part of a cohort).
-Please also tell us about the barriers you’ve faced until now, if any you wish to disclose.
+Please also tell us about the barriers you’ve faced until now, if there are any you wish to disclose.

 How would you gain from and contribute to the peer learning cohorts?